ouya/docs/mono-game.md

 Add a reference to the Ouya.Console.dll that was built in the previous steps.

-Ceate a content project with XNA and import into the MonoGame project to support loading content types like PNG files.
+Use the MonoGame Content Build MGCB to convert assets to .xnb content.